sfarrens/sf_deconvolve/readme.md

 > reconstruction_script -i INPUT_IMAGES.npy -p PSF.npy -o OUTPUT_NAME

 Where *INPUT_IMAGES.npy* denotes the Numpy binary file containing the stack of observed galaxy images, *PSF.npy* denotes the PSF corresponding to each galaxy image and *OUTPUT_NAME* specifies the output file name.

+### Example

+The following example can be run on the sample data provided [here](https://www.dropbox.com/sh/qh6rt76nd5a1ve5/AAD1semtINAwUn6bI5D42Urma?dl=0).

+This example takes a sample of 100 galaxy images with PSF effects and added noise and the corresponding PSFs and recovers the original images using low-rank approximation and Condat-Vu optimisation.

+> reconstruction_script.py -i example_image_stack.npy -p example_psf.npy -o example_output --mode lowr

+The result will be two Numpy binary files called *example_output_primal.npy* and *example_output_dual.npy* corresponding to the primal and dual variables in the splitting algorithm.
+The reconstructed images will be in the *example_output_primal.npy* file.

 ### Code Options